Samaritan revolts: Aftermath

-The Samaritan faith was outlawed and from a population of nearly a million, the Samaritan community dwindled to near extinction.
-The situation of Samaritans further worsened with the failure of the Jewish revolt against Heraclius and the slaughter of the Jewish population in 629.
+The Samaritan revolts triggered a harsh Byzantine response marked by mass killings, torture, and forced conversions, which decimated five consecutive generations and shattered the community's ability to renew itself.
+Their religious center on Mount Gerizim was destroyed, their legal rights were stripped, and they were pushed to the margins of society.
+Claudine Dauphin characterizes this Byzantine campaign as an act of ethnic cleansing.
+By the eve of the Muslim conquest of the Levant in 636, the Samaritans had become a diminished and politically insignificant group.

 Samaritan numbers remained very low in the Islamic era, similar to the late Byzantine period – a result of previous revolts and forced conversions.
-Contemporary sources claim between 30 and 80 thousand Samaritans to have lived in Caesarea Maritima prior to Muslim invasion, compared with roughly 100 thousand Jews, and those minorities out of the total provincial population of 700 thousand, a majority of whom were Christian at the time.
+Contemporary sources claim 30-80,000 Samaritans were living in Caesarea Maritima prior to the Muslim invasion (alongside roughly 100,000 Jews), out of a total provincial population of 700,000 of mostly Christians.
 By the early Islamic period the Samaritan diaspora disappears from records except small communities of Egypt and Damascus.
 The Egyptian Samaritan community was likely swelled due to refugees from coastal cities of Palestine as a result of Muslim invasion.

-Following the Muslim conquest of the Levant in 636, Samaritans suffered more disabilities than Christians and Jews, as Arab rulers often doubted whether Samaritans are included within the Muslim definition of "People of the Book", though according to Nathan Schur, the Arab Islamic invasion had initially benefited the community.
-Samaritans still converted to Islam due to economic reasons, social advancement and theological reasons and thus community numbers plunged further.
-Harsh persecution of Samaritans was however led by the more fanatical Caliphs, such as Al-Mansur (754–775), Harun al-Rashid (786–809) and al-Mutawakkil (847–861).
-Islamic religious leaders had periodically sought to consolidate their power by stirring anti-Samaritan sentiments and occasionally calling for their annihilation.
+Following the Muslim conquest, Samaritans suffered more social and economic discrimination than Christians and Jews, as Muslim rulers often doubted whether Samaritans were People of the Book.
+According to Nathan Schur, the conquest had initially benefited the community.
+Many Samaritans converted to Islam for economic, social, and theological reasons, and the community's numbers continued to dwindle.

+Harsh persecution of Samaritans was at times carried out by the more fanatical caliphs, such as Al-Mansur (754–775), Harun al-Rashid (786–809) and al-Mutawakkil (847–861).
+Islamic religious leaders also periodically sought to consolidate their power by stirring up anti-Samaritan sentiments and occasionally calling for their annihilation.
 As a result, Samaritan wealth was practically wiped out.